psychopy/psychopy/docs/source/builder/flow.rst

 Staircase methods
 ^^^^^^^^^^^^^^^^^^^
 The loop type `staircase` allows the implementation of simple up-down staircases where an intensity value is varied trial-by-trial according to certain parameters.
 For this type of loop a 'correct answer' must be provided from something like a :doc:`components/keyboard`.
 Various parameters for the staircase can be set to govern how many trials will be conducted and how many correct or incorrect answers make the staircase go up or down.
-Unlike the `random` or `sequential` loops, which can have multiple varying parameters, a staircase only has one parameter, called `intensity`.

-.. ref: accessing params
+.. _accessingParams:

 Accessing loop parameters from components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The parameters from your loops are accessible to any component enclosed within that loop.
 PsychoPy creates a variable name that represents the current iteration of your loop by making it singular and capital and prepending 'this'.
-Examples:
+Example scenarios:

 #.
-You have want to loop randomly over some conditions in a loop called `trials`.
+You want to loop randomly over some conditions in a loop called `trials`.
 Your conditions are stored in a csv file with headings 'ori', 'text', 'corrAns' which you provide to this loop.
-You can then access these values from any component using `thisTrial.ori`, `thisTrial.text`, and `thisTrial.corrAns`
+You can then access these values from any component using `$thisTrial.ori`, `$thisTrial.text`, and `$thisTrial.corrAns`
 #.
 You create a random loop called `blocks` and give it a csv file with a single column called movie.
-On each repeat you can access this with `thisBlock.movie`
+On each repeat you can access this with `$thisBlock.movie`
 #.
 You create a staircase loop called `stairs`.
-On each trial you can access the current value in the staircase with `thisStair.intensity`
+On each trial you can access the current value in the staircase with `$thisStair`

-When you set a component to use a value from your loop, e.g. you set the colour of your text to `thisTrial.rgb` you should **remember to change the component parameter from `constant` to `set every repeat` or `set every frame`** or it won't have any effect!
+When you set a component to use a value from your loop, e.g. you set the colour of your text to `$thisTrial.rgb` you should **remember to change the component parameter from `constant` to `set every repeat` or `set every frame`** or it won't have any effect!